 The Macquarie Privacy Policy sets out why we need to collect personal information, how we collect it, what we do with it, how it is stored and who we might share it with.
 It also describes how individuals can access or correct information about themselves and how to ask further questions or make a complaint.
+The policy is available on Macquarie's website.
 It is administered by a dedicated privacy and data function and is supported by privacy and data training and awareness activities.